transloadit/uppy/website/src/docs/aws-s3-multipart.md

 The default implementation calls out to Uppy Server's S3 signing endpoints.

-### listParts({ uploadId, key })
+### listParts(file, { uploadId, key })

 A function that calls the S3 Multipart API to list the parts of a file that have already been uploaded.
-Receives an object with keys:
+Receives the `file` object from Uppy's state, and an object with keys:

  - `uploadId` - The UploadID of this Multipart upload.
  - `key` - The object key of this Multipart upload.